infovirtuel/Atera-Report-Generator/README.md

 PDF Reports for regular devices and SNMP Devices

-Email Reports by SMTP (csv, pdf attachments) for regular devices and SNMP Devices
+Email Reports by Encrypted SMTP (csv, pdf attachments) for regular devices and SNMP Devices

 Configuration menu for Email and SMTP

 Encrypted sensitive informations

 # Work in Progress for 1.5.4 (next major build)